jrsousa2/Python/README.md

 - Play counts syncing between iTunes and Windows Media Player
 - Search, download and attachment of MP3 artwork (Apple or Discogs)
 - Searching and populating MP3 tags on the Discogs website automatically
+- Downloading of videos from Youtube (use "YT-DLP CMD LINE.txt" to see command line usage, since Youtube credentials may be needed and can be taken from cookies)
 - Creation of stand-alone/static executables from Python codes
 - Fitting statistical models such as Logistics Regression using ML for parameter and goodness-of-fit optimization (in progress)
 - Web scraping of tables on Wikipedia with BeautifulSoup